RhoInc/open-source-handbook/README.md

 *Publication* – Reproducibility is an increasingly important topic in scientific journals, with recent meta-analyses showing that a large percentage of results can&#39;t be reproduced.
 As a result, many top journals are now recommending or requiring data and/or code to be submitted along with manuscripts.

-*Policy* – The Open Government initiative ( [https://www.whitehouse.gov/open/](https://www.whitehouse.gov/open/)) which began in 2009 is pushing for more openness and transparency in government, and recently led to a draft federal source code policy that would mandate code sharing for federally funded research ( [https://sourcecode.cio.gov/](https://sourcecode.cio.gov/))
+*Policy* – [The Open Government initiative] (https://www.whitehouse.gov/open/) which began in 2009 is pushing for more openness and transparency in government, and recently led to a draft [federal source code policy] (https://sourcecode.cio.gov/) that would mandate code sharing for federally funded research.

 *Professional Development* – Working on an open source project can be a form of on-the-job professional development.
 It is a great way to keep up with external innovations and open source projects serve as great "work samples" on a resume.